 - 5. A "Fiscal Officer" is the person in the organization who is legally responsible for reporting on the financial activities of the organization.
 This person also makes sure that the fiscal records comply with Generally Accepted Accounting Principles (GAAP), Uniform Guidance, DOJ guidelines and all other requirements as stated by CVSSD. - 6.
 CVSSD has the right to make or deny an award without prior communication with the applicant. - 7.
 By submitting an application, an agency agrees to comply with all CVSSD Grant Agreement requirements.
-A sample SASP Grant Agreement is available on the CVSSD website on the SASP Webpage.
+A sample SASP Grant Agreement is available on the CVSSD website on the SASP Grant Agreement is available on the CVSSD website on the SASP Webpage.

-B. Technical Assistance
+B. TECHNICAL ASSISTANCE

 - 1. Technical assistance regarding CVSSD E-Grants can be obtained by: - a.
-Listen to the E-Grants 101 audio training available on the RFA Teleconference and Resources page in E-Grants in the Request for Applications section on Application Menu-Forms. - b.
-Using the CVSSD E-Grant Applicant User Guide.
+Listening to the E-Grants 101 audio training available on the RFA Teleconference and Resources page in E-Grants in the Request for Applications section on Application Menu-Forms. - b.
+Using the CVSSD E-Grant Applicant User Guide. - c.

-- c.
 Contacting the CVSSD Fund Coordinators as listed on page 1 for assistance with the application contents. - d.
-Contacting the system Help Desk for system technical assistance which is available: Monday - Friday 8am to 8pm, Eastern Standard Time, at 1-866-449-1425 or email azhelpdesk@agatesoftware.com. - 2.
+Contacting the system Help Desk for system technical assistance which is available: Monday Friday 8am to 8pm, Eastern Standard Time, at 1-866-449-1425 or email azhelpdesk@agatesoftware.com. - 2.
 CVSSD staff will respond to questions with respect to RFA clarifications and the SASP competitive grant process.
 However, CVSSD staff cannot provide any grant-specific guidance or review and edit a grant application before submission.